gvwilson/thirdbit/src/fiction/leaderboard/index.md

 "I prefer to think of it as realistic," I said, swiping Bench a surreptitious thumbs down.
 She swiped me back a shrug.
-She could bill the noodle for her time, and the Turner meant I'd forgive her for wasting mine.
+She would bill the noodle for her time, and the Turner meant I'd forgive her for wasting mine.
 All that was left was small talk and insincere promises to follow up.

+<p class="center">* * *</p>

 She called me again four days later.
-My left arm ached from what my tablet told me was five solid hours of painting, and four more people were dead: a Texan property developer who miscalculated how much his country's government was still paying him *not* to drill, a geriatric Saudi prince (number five or number six, depending on whose model you used), an exec in the Philippines who waited just a little too long before giving some of her billions away, and a Papal banker whose graft had been so subtle that she hadn't even been on the board, which caused a ten-second news flurry.
+In that time four more people had died: a Texan property developer who miscalculated how much his country's government was paying him *not* to drill, a geriatric Saudi prince, an exec in the Philippines who waited a little too long to start unloading some of her billions, and a Papal banker whose graft had been so subtle that she hadn't even been on the board, which caused a ten-second flurry among my fellow professionals.

-There had been other news too—another carbon sequestration agreement had been signed, and something called leishmaniasis had finally been eradicated—but I had ignored most of it.
+There had been other news—another carbon sequestration agreement had been signed, and something called leishmaniasis had finally been eradicated—but I had ignored it.
+My arm ached from painting eight hours a day.
-Painting is more physically demanding than most people realize, and doing the same strokes over and over with a kilo of haptic trainer on your arm leaves you feeling like you've been trampled by an angry goat.
+It's more physically demanding than most people realize, and doing the same strokes over and over with a kilo of haptic trainer on your arm leaves you feeling like you've been trampled by a goat.

 On the upside,
 though,